 A mouse interneuron co-cultured with human excitatory neurons

-In Global Health, the “One Health” approach is used to describe a multidisciplinary and highly collaborative approach to treat patients on a local, national and global scale.
-We believe that neuroscience would benefit from a “One Brain” approach in which research is carried out in a transdisciplinary manner, involving biologists, engineers, educators, and governmental leaders:
+In Global Health, the "One Health" approach emphasizes a multidisciplinary and highly collaborative framework to address challenges on a local, national, and global scale.
+We believe that neuroscience would benefit from a "One Brain"approach—where research is inherently transdisciplinary, integrating biologists, engineers, computational scientists, educators, and policymakers to advance our understanding of the brain and improve human health.

 Group news